 This description obviously fits the various diagrams employed by Broad and Husserl.
 In fact, James here is following in the footsteps of James Ward, whom he goes on to quote, and who clearly was advocating a straightforward version of Retentionalism: ‘In reality, past, present, and future are differences in time, but in presentation all that corresponds to these differences is in consciousness simultaneously.’ (ibid.).
 Evidence of James’ apparent commitment to the Retentional approach are littered through these pages.

-As for what we should make of this, perhaps the only safe conclusion to draw is that while James certainly believed in the continuity of consciousness, and the immediate experience of change and persistence, he was also alert to the appeal of the Retentional account of how these modes of experience are possible.
+As for what we should make of this, perhaps the only safe conclusion to draw is that while James certainly believed in the continuity of consciousness, and the immediate experience of change and persistence, during this period he was also alert to the appeal of the Retentional account of how these modes of experience are possible.
 Whether he was entirely content with this account, it is difficult to say.
-In his later writings on these matters, with some relief, he embraced a neo-Bergsonian position, according to which the flux of experience defies description in rational terms:
+In his later writings on these matters, with some relief, he embraced a neo-Bergsonian position, according to which the flux of experience cannot be fully captured conceptually:

 … the simplest bits of immediate experience are their own others, if that hegelian phrase be once for all allowed.
 The concrete pulses of experience appear pent in by no such definite limits as our conceptual substitutes for them are confined by.
 The run into each other and seem to interpenetrate … You feel no one of them as inwardly simple, and yet no two as wholly without confluence where they touch.
 There is no datum so small as not to show this mystery, if mystery it be.
 The tiniest feeling that we can possibly have comes with an earlier and a later part and with a sense of their continuous precession.
 (1909: 282)